irtazaaslam/Credit-Risk-Modeling/README.md

 Historical data are provided on 250,000 borrowers and the prize pool is $5,000 ($3,000 for first, $1,500 for second and $500 for third).

+## Business Understanding:
+The ability to predict financial distress is crucial in assessing the creditworthiness of loan applicants.
+By identifying individuals at an increased risk of financial hardship within the next two years, lenders can make more informed decisions about loan eligibility and terms.
+This not only safeguards the financial health of the lending institution but also protects borrowers from taking on unsustainable debt burdens

 ## Problem Statement:
 Develop a high-accuracy, explainable credit scoring system to predict the likelihood of loan default for [target audience], utilizing historical lending data and advanced classification algorithms.
 The system should identify key factors influencing creditworthiness and provide clear justifications for its decisions.